• Home

 25The fear of man brings a snare,

-David was a special man.
+David was a remarkable man.
 He wrote Psalm 34 so we might learn from this season of fear he went through.
-While it was probably a time he would have much rather forgotten, he instead showed that he was weak and succumbed to fear and the Lord delivered him and grew him through that season.
-Verse 4 of this Psalm says:
+While it was probably a time he would have much rather forgotten, he instead showed that he was weak and succumbed to fear, and the Lord delivered him and grew him through that season.